Every time I open LinkedIn, all I see are marketers talking about how AI agents are about to replace entire marketing teams.

 When you land on the Gumloop website, you're greeted with a heading that says:

-Like many no-code tools (Webflow being my favorite — what this site is built with), the more you understand the underlying technical aspects of web dev, the easier it is to learn and master the platform.
+It is still a no-code platform at its core.
+Like many no-code tools (Webflow being my favorite — what this site is built with), the more you understand the underlying technical aspects, the easier it is to learn and master.
+But the positioning has matured from "automation tool" to "AI agent platform."
+And that shift matches what the product actually does now.

 So, who can get the most out of Gumloop?
 In my opinion, it’s:

-If you’re a customer of Zapier (like me) then you’ll most likely be a great candidate for using Gumloop as well.
+If you’re a customer of Zapier or Claude (like me), then you’ll most likely be a great candidate for using Gumloop as well.
 The main difference is that Gumloop takes an AI-first approach to automation.
 So it’s like if Zapier and ChatGPT had a baby — that’s how I would explain it in one sentence.

 Gumloop's popular features

-For example, I created a Flow to help me create blog post outlines based on a keyword.
-The Flow runs by you inputting a keyword and then asks ChatGPT to create an outline.
+For example, I created a workflow to help me create blog post outlines based on a keyword.
+The workflow asks ChatGPT to create an outline.

 I then put these two together.
 And now I’m able to input a keyword and the two Flows run together to give me an outline that is even better than the top-ranking article for that keyword!
 I actually wrote a guide on how to do this manually in one of my newsletter editions, and it got a lot of positive feedback.
 So to be able to automate this all with Gumloop is quite mindblowing.